 Buyer personas are fictional representations of different segments of your target audience.
 They are used to help you keep your content efforts focused.
 Creating your content with your buyer personas in mind will help ensure your content will address their needs and be effective for your business.

 To help you get started creating your buyer personas, we recommend this online tool from Hubspot that automates most of the process for you.

-Once you’ve got your buyer personas created (we recommend 2 – 4) it’s time to start creating content directed at those personas.
-What forms of content you choose to produce comes down to what your best at/most comfortable with along with the preferences of your audience.
+Once you’ve got your buyer personas created where we recommend 2 - 4, t’s time to start creating content directed at those personas.
+What forms of content you choose to produce comes down to what you're best at or most comfortable with along with the preferences of your audience.

 In the attract phase, the best types of content are typically:

 - Tutorials or How-To Guides